cleancoda/notiflyer/docs/mssql/README.md

    notiflyer works off of generating individual automated sql jobs that invoke and run procedures depending on the type of job it runs. **notiflyer_tbJobManager** allows end-users to setup individual jobs for notiflyer - which in turn generates the required sql job and associated a schedule to it.

-   microsoft sql server has a dedicated windows service to execute scheduled administrative tasks called as ["sql jobs"](https://learn.microsoft.com/en-us/sql/ssms/agent/sql-server-agent)
+   microsoft sql server has a dedicated windows service to execute scheduled administrative tasks called as ["sql jobs"](https://learn.microsoft.com/en-us/sql/ssms/agent/sql-server-agent) whenever a new entry is added to **notiflyer_tbJobManager** a corresponding dml trigger will fire and call upon another routine that will setup the required sql agent job for the new entry that was added.

 ### views